LeadingEducators/researchfellow_sample/README.md

 * "students_enrolled" number of students enrolled in this grade in this school in this year
 * "students_tested"  number of students enrolled in this grade in this school in this year
 * "mean_scale_score"
-* "std_score"
+* "std_score" standardized test scores
-* "frl_pt" percentage of students who qualify for Free or Reduced Lunch in this grade in this school in this year
+* "frl_pt" percentage of students who qualify for Free or Reduced Lunch
-* "mll_pt" percentage of students who are multi-lingual learners in this grade in this school in this year
+* "mll_pt" percentage of students who are multi-lingual learners
-* "b_pt" percentage of students who are Black in this grade in this school in this year
+* "b_pt" percentage of students who are Black
-* "h_pt" percentage of students who are Hispanic in this grade in this school in this year
+* "h_pt" percentage of students who are Hispanic
-* "a_pt" percentage of students who are Asian in this grade in this school in this year
+* "a_pt" percentage of students who are Asian
-* "w_pt" percentage of students who are White in this grade in this school in this year
+* "w_pt" percentage of students who are White